-The rest of this paper is organized in the following way: Section $\ref{section2}$ first describes the financial market.
-For the purpose to ensure the original utility optimization problem is well defined and to assist future proofs of the main results, we impose the Reasonable Asymptotic Elasticity Condition of the Utility function both for $x=\infty$ and $x=0$.
-In Section $\ref{section3}$, we introduce some functional set-up on the product space $\mathbb{L}_{+}^{0}(\Omega\times[0,T],\mathcal{O},\bar{\mathbb{P}})$, and define the auxiliary process domain $\bar{\mathcal{A}}(x,z)$ and the auxiliary dual space $\widetilde{\mathcal{M}}$.
-We embed our original problem into an abstract time separable utility maximization problem over the enlarged abstract admissible space $\widetilde{A}(x,z)$, however, with the shadow random endowment.
-We first assume that the extra exogenous term $\mathcal{E}=\int_{0}^{T}e^{\int_{0}^{t}(\delta_{v}-\alpha_{v})dv}dt$ is not replicable under the original market in Section $\ref{section4}$, and this section is devoted to the definition of the two dimensional dual problem over the properly enlarged dual space $\widetilde{\mathcal{Y}}(y,r)$ for the auxiliary primal optimization problem and our main results are stated in the end.
-Section $\ref{section5}$ contains the proofs of our main results.
-Section $\ref{newsection}$ complements our main results by concerning the special case of replicable extra exogenous term $\mathcal{E}$.
-Some important and interesting features of the abstract dual space are discussed and one explicit example is presented at the end by assuming that the discounting factors are deterministic functions.\\ \ \\
+The rest of this paper is organized as follows: Section \ref{section2} introduces the financial market and consumption habit formation process.
+In Section \ref{section3}, we define the auxiliary process space $\overline{\mathcal{A}}(x,z)$, the enlarged space $\widetilde{\mathcal{A}}(x,z)$ and the auxiliary dual space $\widetilde{\mathcal {M}}$.
+The original path-dependent utility maximization problem is embedded into an abstract time separable optimization problem with the shadow random endowment.
+Section \ref{section4} is devoted to the formulation of the two-dimensional dual problem over the properly enlarged dual space $\widetilde{\mathcal{Y}}(y,r)$ such that the shadow random endowment part can be hidden, and our main results are stated at the end.
+Section \ref{section5} contains detailed proofs of our main theorems.

-\section{Market Model}
+\section{Market model}

-\subsection{The Financial Market Model}
+\subsection{The financial market model}

-We consider a financial market with $d\in \mathbb{N}$ risky assets modeled by a $d$-dimensional semimartingale
+We consider a financial market with $d\in\mathbb{N}$ risky assets modeled by a $d$-dimensional semimartingale